hermit-crab/ow-winrates-faceted/scripts/README.md

 - At that point `index.html` can see the `winrate-data.js` alongside it (given `localStorage.uselocal="1"` was set).
 - If needed uploaded manually or via: `NEOCITIES_APIKEY=XXX python scripts/upload.py myresultfile.js winrate-data.js`

-Required python dependencies: `pip install requests, lxml, cssselect`
+Required python dependencies: `pip install requests lxml cssselect`